planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 For both the PNG and the JPG format files, even when only part of the image has to be rendered, the whole image has to be opened and read first—this operation incurs a significant processing overhead.

-The first TIFF file (``image3.tiff``) is divided internally into tiles, so when you zoom to a given area, only the data corresponding to that area is accessed.
+The first TIFF file (``image3.tif``) is divided internally into tiles, so when you zoom to a given area, only the data corresponding to that area is accessed.
 However, previewing the full extent of the image still requires a full scan.

 For both the JPG and PNG images, pixel values are written sequentially, starting from one corner of the image, and ending in the diagonally opposite corner.
+That means that, to find the pixels corresponding to a given area, a sequential reading is also needed.
+In the TIFF file, the internal division allows to get a group of pixels without having to read the whole layer, since each division can be considered independent from the point of view of access.

 .. todo:: need more of explanation here as to why this sequential write process affects performance

-The last TIFF image (``image4.tiff``) contains additional, lower resolution, images (hence its larger size), so when a full scan is required, the scan is performed on those lower resolution images instead of the original higher resolution image.
+The last TIFF image (``image4.tif``) contains additional, lower resolution, images (hence its larger size), so when a full scan is required to render at a small scale, the scan is performed on those lower resolution images instead of the original higher resolution image.

 These different data storage techniques explain the variations in layer access performance and provide the focus for our performance optimization strategies.
 We will discuss this further in this tutorial and see how to apply these optimizations with GeoServer, even when the data is not available in a single file as in this example.